 It is the responsibility of all Kidney Care UK Managers to ensure delivery of this policy and to promote it in all aspects of their work, to hold themselves and others to account and to help create a safe environment for all.

-Deputy Designated Safeguarding Officer (DSO) for Kidney Care UK:
+Designated Safeguarding Lead (DSL) for Kidney Care UK:

 - Care Quality Commission – care